 And doing a celery juice cleanse, for instance, is all the easier given celery’s delicate taste — so it’s not likely to make you retch when you reach for it first thing and down it on an empty stomach.
 Plus, if you’re not particularly fond of having celery solely in a juice, there’s nothing stopping you from adding what you like — blueberries, apple and a touch of cinnamon, say.

-Well, nothing.
-I’m still my hormonally-pimply self and I still have the occasional UTIs.
-I’ve had a few less since starting drinking celery juice, but whether that’s anecdotal or placebo effect, I do not know.
+Has celery juice cured my UTI?
+Well, no. I’m still my hormonally-pimply self and I still have the occasional stubborn UTI.
 But I come from being a very healthy person, so perhaps you’ll see greater changes than I did starting your day with celery juice.
 What I will say however, is that drinking it first thing in the morning (I started adding half a lemon to the mix recently) is refreshing and somewhat addictive.
 It’s a bit salty and feels like a big dose of vitamins and minerals when I get up.
 And celery is super cheap!

 So there.
-Drinking celery juice may or may not be the magical elixir you were after, but it’s certain to do you a lot of good and no harm at all, so get on juicing, and what the hell, celery for president!
+Drinking celery juice may or may not be the magical elixir you were after and definitely didn’t cure my UTIs, but it will certainly do you a lot of good and no harm at all, so get on juicing, celery for UTI or not, and what the hell, celery for president!